smooth-code/fraql/README.md

 ### Use custom mocks

-Mocking feature of FraQL is build on top of [grapql-tools](https://www.apollographql.com/docs/graphql-tools/), it means you can [customize all mocks](https://www.apollographql.com/docs/graphql-tools/mocking.html#Customizing-mocks).
+Mocking feature of FraQL is build on top of [grapql-tools](https://www.apollographql.com/docs/graphql-tools/), it means you can [customize all your mocks](https://www.apollographql.com/docs/graphql-tools/mocking.html#Customizing-mocks).

 You can define global mocks when you create the mocker: